Want to learn how to sell on Amazon?

 I don’t even know what it is but definitely not a strategy.
 Make a strategy right away.
 What are the numbers, what is the goal, what are your forecasts, how much you will invest?
 At what point you can expect the profit?
 Will you start the price low or high?
 Etc, etc…

-Listen carefully, there’s no better way to rank up than by overspending on marketing, and dropping down the prices to bare minimum.
+Listen carefully, there’s no better way to rank up than by overspending on marketing, and dropping down the prices to the bare minimum.
 At least, that seems to be the case in the early stages.

 Yes, you won’t get your money back from this investment right away, but you absolutely cannot skip these costs if you ever dream of making it big.
 From the very start, most of your sales are actually gonna come from these marketing activities.